Chenlonw/chenlonw.github.com/about/index.md

 marking my lifetime.
 + My mother tongue is Chinese, however, I will try to write some of my posts in English.
 It depends on my mood.
-+ Due to my limited ability, mistakes and misunderstandings are inevitable in the posts and I am _not_ responsible for the corresponding consequences.
++ Due to my limited ability, mistakes are inevitable in the posts and I am _not_ responsible for the corresponding consequences.
 + If you have any suggestions about the technical content or my English skills, let me know, please.

 ### Contact info